 - Whole grain chapati with spinach sprouts curry and vegetable salad

-- Low-fat paneer Matar sabzi, chapati and Vegetable raita
+- Low-fat paneer Matar sabzi, whole wheat chapati and Vegetable raita

 - Onion tomato masala, jeera rice (brown) and palak salad